Call ICBC at:

 driver’s licence.
 For more information, please contact

-Before you pick up your first passenger you’ll also need:
+Before you pick up your first passenger, you will need:

 You will also need: